Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/testing.md

 5. Checkout Page:
     - Attempted to enter an email address without an @ symbol in order to verify the appearance of an error message.
-    - Result: Error message popped after clicking complete order, reading "Please include an @ in the email address."
+    - Result: Error message appeared after clicking 'complete order' button, reading 'Please include an @ in the email address.'
     ![](media/checkout-@.png)
-    - Attempted to include text in the phone numbers field in order to verify the appearance of an error message.
+    - Attempted to include text in the phone number field in order to verify the appearance of an error message.
     - Result: Error message popped reading 'Please match the format requested'.
     ![](media/text-phone.png)